Billal Brahimi: Santos

 On 24 September 2025, Brahimi was announced at Campeonato Brasileiro Série A club Santos FC on a contract until December 2026.
 He made his club debut on 28 September, replacing Benjamín Rollheiser in a 2–2 away draw against Red Bull Bragantino.

+Loan to Estrela da Amadora

+On 3 February 2026, Primeira Liga side Estrela da Amadora announced Brahimi on a loan contract until June.
+Again rarely used, he terminated his link with Santos on 6 July.

+Return to Le Mans

+On 6 July 2026, Brahimi returned to Le Mans in Ligue 1 and signed a contract for two seasons, with an option for third season.

 International career

 Born in France, Brahimi holds French and Algerian nationalities, and played for the former nation's national under-19 team in 2018.
 On 27 May 2022, he was called up to the Algeria national team for two 2023 Africa Cup of Nations qualifying matches against Uganda and Tanzania.

 Brahimi made his full international debut with Algeria on 4 June 2022, replacing Youcef Belaïli in a 2–0 win over Uganda at the Stade du 5 Juillet in Algiers.

 Style of play

 Brahimi can play anywhere along the forward line, but has appeared most frequently for Middlesbrough's academy sides as a left-winger.
 After moving to France, he started to feature more regularly in the other flank.